Search

 Additional Costs

 You will need your own instrument for your first instrument of study.
 Much of the required equipment, such as PA systems, microphones, guitar and bass amps, drum kits, and keyboards are provided in the rehearsal rooms.
-We plan to visit the Colorado Roots Music Camp every two years.
-This is not a compulsory component of the foundation degree but is an outstanding opportunity to further develop your roots music knowledge and experience.
-The fee per student for our last visit was £1000 - this could be subject to change for our next planned visit in June 2023.
-We would advise you invest in a laptop with music software and a music interface as past graduates have expressed that they have found this to be beneficial.
+We would advise you to invest in a laptop with music software and a music interface as past graduates have expressed that this is beneficial.
 Again, this is not compulsory as we are fully equipped in the department for you to complete assignment work.

 What are the next steps?